5 Healthy Habits That Aren’t Nearly As Difficult (Or Expensive) As I Thought They’d Be

 4. Practicing active (rather than passive) slowing down.

 A lot of people will wax poetic (online, semi-ironically) about how great doing a social media cleanse was for their mental health, and I get it.
 I can absolutely get sucked into keeping up with the lives of people I barely know and don’t know at all…but I don’t have any desire to take a huge, statement-making break from it all.
 I just simply trick myself into doing other things, especially during evenings when I have not much else to distract me.
 Mainly, I leave my phone on vibrate (always) and charge it in the other room — if it’s not near me, I don’t really even think about it.
 (It also helps that it’s a thousand Apple Years old and loses its charge after six hours.)
 I’ll spend more time playing board games with my boyfriend or reading a book, which I’ve come to think of as active slowing down.
 I’ll distance myself from work and the “busy” things I did that day, but rather than passively scrolling through Twitter or playing one of my card game apps, I’ll be doing something a little more productive.
-I’ve already read more books this January than I did the entire first half of 2017.
+I’ve already read more books this January than I did the entire first half of this year.
 That’s definitely thanks to this process, and also the fact that I’ve finally given in and decided to only read books that I actually want to read, which so far include memoirs by various women, YA, and a modern-day retelling of Pride & Prejudice (judge me all you want, it was great).
 And, the more I read, the more I want to read — and all for zero dollars, thanks to the library!

 5. Drinking less.